gbalats/gbalats.github.io/_posts/2016-10-24-macro-constructors.md

 ```

 It's the same logical equivalence being applied, only to constructors
 as well.
-It allows us to declare a pseudo-constructor predicate
+It allows us to declare a pseudo-constructor predicate (i.e.,
-(i.e., `Merge`), which resembles a normal constructor predicate but
+`Merge`), which resembles a normal constructor but its contents are
-its contents are not stored to the database (which is exactly what we
+not stored to the database (which is exactly what we want---just like
-want).
+derived predicates).
+Instead, *another rule* (like the second one)
+that uses an actual constructor on its head *creates the entities*, by
+being automatically *weaved* into all the rules (like the first one)
+that *seemed* to create them via the pseudo-constructor.

-Syntax-wise, all we need is a new language directive that specifies
+Syntax-wise, all we need is a new language directive that declares a
-that a predicate is this pseudo-kind of constructor
-(macro-constructors).
+predicate to be of this pseudo-constructor kind (lets call it
+*macro-constructors* for now).
 Other than that, everything else is
 syntactically valid LB Datalog code.
+The compiler will make the
+transformation under the hood, pretty much the same way it handles
+derived predicates.

+So in the realm of static analysis, the core of the analysis itself
+would comprise rules of the 1st form (the ones that include a
+macro-constructor like `Merge` on their head) that look like they
+create new contexts.
+The context-sensitivity code would be decoupled
+from the core of the analysis, as rules of the 2nd form (the ones that
+include macro-constructors like `Merge` on their body and map them to
+some actual constructor on their head---the two clauses should also
+return the same entity, e.g., `calleeCtx`).

 It is somewhat counter-intuitive though, in the sense that uses of the
 `Merge` macro will seem like they end up creating new contexts.
 But if